nw-wood/tinnitus-simulator/README.md

 It operates with two parallel threads, each producing distinct frequencies, layered over one another.
 The randomness and overlapping nature of these sounds effectively blend with the hyper-pulsing tinnitus, making the intrusive tones indiscernible.

+Take great-wave.wav into Audacity or some other program to work with it further.
+There's lots of audio popping which is intended for me in some cases.
+Additionally, I find it most effective to layer two of these generations on top of each other with one played in reverse.

 ### Note: Adjust volume carefully, as the output is intense by design and may require lower levels for comfort.
 Use at your own risk.

 ```rust